 If you have refused a chemical test, the skilled lawyers at Michigan Defense Law can advise you on your legal options and possible ways you may regain driving privileges after a suspension.
 But time is of the essence.
 You only have 14 days from the date of your arrest to request an appeals hearing.
 If you miss that deadline the suspension and points will be imposed.
 Do NOT delay in addressing this issue.
-At Michigan Defense Law, DUI lawyer Paul J. Tafelski and our team of experienced lawyers who specialize in Michigan DUI have years of experience fighting for our clients’ rights in these types of hearings.
-To schedule a free consultation regarding your DUI case, contact Michigan Defense Law at (248) 451-2200.
+At Michigan Defense Law, DUI lawyer Paul J. Tafelski and our team of experienced lawyers who specialize in Michigan DUI have years of experience fighting for our client’s rights in these types of hearings.

-When you are charged with drunk driving, you may think that it’s your word against the arresting officer’s or the results of a breathalyzer.
-There are actually many options and strategies available to your attorney.
-While each DUI case is different, there are some common defenses available in these cases, many involving the manner in which you were stopped or how evidence was collected and processed.
+When you are charged with a DUI offense, you may think that it’s your word against the arresting officers or the results of a breathalyzer.
+There are many options and strategies available to your DWI attorney.
+While each DUI case is different, there are some common defenses available in these cases, many involving how you were stopped or how evidence was collected and processed.

 We look at all the variables, considering how they may offer a successful defense strategy: